 Unless Disney World is under a hurricane watch or warning, chances are the rain you see will pass quickly.
-Some months are simply prone to afternoon thunderstorms; check our month-by-month guide to Disney to get an overview of the weather each month to see if your trip is during the rainy season.
+Some months are simply prone to afternoon thunderstorms; check our guide to when to visit Disney to get an overview of the weather each month to see if your trip is during the rainy season.
 Don't let a few drops of rain spoil your Disney vacation; with a little planning, you can make the best of even a rainy day.

 Continue With Your Regular Plans

 Most Florida showers are just that—showers that are over in a short time.
 Pick up a poncho for each member of your family, and stay in the theme park you have chosen for the day.
 Indoor attractions will likely still be open, and if you see a long show like the American Adventure at Epcot or Mickey's Philharmagic in the Magic Kingdom, the rain may have passed by the time you exit the attraction.

 Every Disney World resort has fun recreational offerings and things to see and do.
 Some deluxe resorts like the Animal Kingdom Lodge offer enough activities to keep you busy for an entire day.
 Check your resort activity schedules or ask an on-site cast member for ideas on what to do indoors.

 Both the Magic Kingdom and the Future World section of Epcot are ideal for rainy days.
 The attractions in these locations are close together so a quick dash through the rain will bring you from one spot to another.
 Both locations are also home to plenty of indoor attractions, allowing you to stay out of the bad weather entirely.
 Avoid the Animal Kingdom and World Showcase during a rainstorm; both areas require lots of walking and have exposed, open pathways.